mrsandipandas/Udacity_Advanced-Lane-Lines-P4/README.md

 ![alt text][image7]

-####5.
-Having identified the lane lines, has the radius of curvature of the road been estimated?
+#### Having identified the lane lines, has the radius of curvature of the road been estimated?
 And the position of the vehicle with respect to center in the lane?

 Yes.
 I used the x and y coordinates obtained with the polynomial to calculate the curvature of the lane.
 This code can be found on the IPython notebook called `LaneDetection` using function `calculate_curvature_pixels` using the formula as described [here](https://www.intmath.com/applications-differentiation/8-radius-curvature.php).

 ---

-###Pipeline (video)
+### Pipeline (video)

-####1.
-Does the pipeline established with the test images work to process the video?
+#### Does the pipeline established with the test images work to process the video?

 The code used for the final pipeline can be found on the IPython notebook called `LaneDetection`, this notebook will contain all the function described above but without the images demostrations.